Logo

 1. Ransomware

-Ransomware remains the most frequent and devastating threat for companies in Mexico in 2025.
-This type of attack involves the kidnapping of computer systems, encrypting all data and demanding a payment (usually in cryptocurrencies) to restore access.
+The ransomware continues to be the most frequent and devastating threat to companies in Mexico in 2025.
+This type of attack consists of hijacking computer systems, encrypting all data and demanding payment (usually in cryptocurrencies) to restore access.

 🔍 DITESA Fact:

-58% of Mexican companies that suffer a ransomware attack decide to pay the ransom.
+58% of Mexican companies that have suffered a ransomware attack decide to pay the ransom.
 However, only 35% manage to recover all their data.

 • Finance